jtovarro/helm-bookinfo-app/README.md

             enabled: true
       ```

-    - Namespace bookinfo exits and it is included in the Service Mesh Member Roll (SMMR)
+    - Namespace bookinfo exits and it is included in the Service Mesh Member Roll (SMMR).

       ```
       apiVersion: maistra.io/v1